nagaraja-bollu/PublishAngularComponentsUsing-ng-packagr/README.md

 ### Create folder as export to keep all the components, modules to export to package

-Create a export module name as emi in the folder
+Create a export module in export folder
 ```
 ng g module export
 ```